tomsaleeba/ergoslab/README.md

   - Make all thumb keys easily accessible from the normal hand position
   - keys for vim-style arrows on the right hand, and directly below the home row
   - same plate design for both halves
-  - compatible with QMK firmware
+  - compatible with QMK firmware, see [keyboard directory in QMK](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ergoslab)
   - optional top LED for layer status
   - optional underglow LEDs
   - minimise overall footprint by using internal standoffs (thanks for the idea